jwiegley/johnwiegley/drafts/drafts.md

 Break the mind-idol
 Afterward you can’t clean it
 You can’t neglect it.

-# What is Dogen’s true meaning?

-r/zen
-jwiegley

-Looking at the self,
-which at first appears
-to be a constant entity
-moving through time,
-we discover it's more
-of a standing wave form:
-no “self” that persists --
-only actualized by water
-ever flowing through.
-What is there to “be” enlightened?
-Nor does the Ocean ever cease
-its surge and flow.

 # CLICKBAIT: A simple three-step program for how to achieve R/Zen "enlightenment" the quick and easy
 way!